 As a matter of fact, when we eat, the intestines stimulate the production of this hormone, and it helps signal insulin release.
 Anyone that has RFX6 is at risk for diabetes.

-According to the researchers, in this study, 80 % of the participants with the gene mutation has developed diabetes by the age of 50.
-Also, because to the rare-variant association testing, the scientists were able to identify this gene mutation.
+According to the researchers, in this study, 80 % of the participants with the gene mutation have developed diabetes by the age of 50.
+Also, because of the rare-variant association testing, the scientists were able to identify this gene mutation.